Peyton Vincze

-Peyton Sophia Vincze (born 19 October 2000) is a footballer who plays as a forward for South Florida Bulls and the Wales women's national football team.
+Peyton Sophia Vincze (born 19 October 2000) is a former footballer who played as a forward.
+She played college soccer for the Oklahoma State Cowgirls and South Florida Bulls.
+Born in the United States, she represented the Wales women's national football team.

 Early life

 Vincze was born in Kansas.
 Her mother had been born in Wrexham, Wales, but had moved to Canada at four months old before relocating to the United States in her twenties.
-Vincze attended Andover Summer Elementary School where she won the Butler County spelling bee in 2012.
+Vincze attended Andover Summer Elementary School, where she won the Butler County spelling bee in 2012.
 She later attended Andover High School.
 In 2019, she was named to the Wichita Eagle's All-Metro Track and Field team.
 She began playing football at the age of three and has an older sister who also played football at youth level.

 In 2017, Vincze joined FC Wichita following the team's founding as the only non-collegiate outdoor women's football team in Wichita.
 She made her debut in the Women's Premier Soccer League during a 4–2 victory over Texas Spars on 6 January 2018 and scored her first goal in her second appearance, a 2–0 win over Oklahoma City.

 College career

+Oklahoma State

-Vincze committed to play collegiate football for Oklahoma State Cowgirls at the age of 16.
+Vincze committed to play college soccer for the Oklahoma State Cowgirls at the age of 16.
 Signed as part of its 2019 recruiting class, Cowgirls coach Colin Carmichael described Vincze as "an athletic, aggressive, hard-working forward who leads the line by herself.
 She's strong, she's a handful who never quits and she's a tireless worker who is constantly looking to improve."

+After redshirting her freshman season, Vincze made her debut for the Cowgirls in 2020, but sustained a season-ending injury in a match against the West Virginia Mountaineers.
+She then missed the 2021 season due to another anterior cruciate ligament injury.
+Vincze returned to the team in 2022, scoring with a chipped finish in an 4–0 win over the Missouri State Lady Bears; her only goal at collegiate level for the Cowgirls.

+South Florida

+In 2023, Vincze spent her senior season with the South Florida Bulls.
+During the season, she scored two goals – in an 5–1 win over the Alabama A&M Lady Bulldogs and in an 2–1 win over the Gonzaga Bulldogs.
+She also assisted twice for Anna Sutter, in a 13–0 win over the Florida College.
+Vincze then played in her first and only postseason tournament, before the Bulls were knocked out by the Florida Atlantic Owls.